Puyush/Sentimental_Analysis/README.md

-# Twitter Sentimental Analysis
+# Twitter Sentimental Analysis with Deep Learning

 Check out the live demo: https://huggingface.co/spaces/Puyush/Twitter_Sentimental_Analysis

 Dataset: https://www.kaggle.com/datasets/kazanova/sentiment140

-Twitter Sentimental Analysis is a project based on NLP (Natural Language Processing ) which uses different Python libraries to analyze the tweets after inputting a text it categorize into 2 categories Positive and Negative.
+This project is a Twitter sentiment analysis tool developed using deep learning techniques to analyze tweets' sentiments.
+The aim of this project is to provide insights into the sentiment expressed by Twitter users towards specific topics or entities.
+It utilizes a combination of Tokenization, GloVe Word Embeddings, Bidirectional LSTM (Long Short-Term Memory), and an Attention layer to analyze and classify tweets' sentiment (Positive and Negative).

+⭐️ If you find this project useful or interesting, please consider giving it a star! ⭐️

 Happy sentiment analysis!